 Voices Underground: Hip Hop as Black Rhetoric

-Based on research from my undergraduate thesis at Villanova, in this article I use metaphoric criticism as a framework for a content analysis of underground hip hop lyrics.
-Findings suggest that finds that form equals argument: that meaning and identity reside in no one place, but reappear often on the surface of quotidian experience.
+In this article I use metaphoric criticism as a framework for a content analysis of underground hip hop lyrics.
+Findings suggest that form equals argument: that meaning and identity reside in no one place, but reappear often on the surface of quotidian experience.

 The four major clusters of metaphor found, coded and critiques are battle/struggle, life, game, and science.
 Analysis reveals that incorporating various forms of culture requires a worldview that is not predicated on finality, on the conclusions reached by one narrator.
 The flexibility afforded by hip hop’s metaphoric style is a necessary precondition for the constitution of today’s culture and identity, and, as author Amiri Baraka describes, “a specific humanization!”